 Activity #1 – Flip Books

-- Cut paper into approximately 1 by 5 inch strips.
+- First, cut the paper into approximately 1 by 5-inch strips.

-- Cut an additional piece of paper 1 by 7 inches long.
+- Next, cut an additional piece of paper 1 by 7 inches long.

 - Line all the pages evenly at one end and staple them together to form a book with turning pages.

-- Students write the prefix on the 7 inch piece of paper.
+- Finally, students write the prefix on the 7-inch piece of paper.
 On each page of the stack, they write an additional word (base word) that can be used with the prefix.

 - The book flips where each word can be read and discussed.
 Our books contained 8 pages; however, you can make them with more or fewer pages.

 Websites such as Scholastic, BBC, Hartcourt School, and Houghton Mifflin offer free online games for students to practice skills.
-This webpage contains links to fourteen online games which practice prefixes, suffixes, and/or root words.
+This webpage contains links to several online games that practice prefixes, suffixes, and/or root words.